XDgov/data-design-standards/pages/components/axes.md

   <p>
     When using tick marks, try not to label too many elements or use too many marks along an axis.
-If tick marks appear cluttered, users won’t be able to determine the value of various datapoints.
+If tick marks appear cluttered, users won’t be able to determine the value of various data points.
   </p>
   <h3>Examples</h3>
   <div class="clearfix component-examples">